compscidr/iac/README.md

 3. a minimal amount of secret management by encrypting secrets

 ## Terraform
-Used to provision cloud resources (currently on digital ocean):
+Used to provision cloud resources (currently on digital ocean and terraform):
 - compute
 - dns entries
+- todo: firewall / vpc configs

 [Read more](terraform/README.md)